bencorrado/bluez-bencorrado/docs/reference/enablement/snapping-bluetooth-enabled-application.md

 **bluez** interface that allows accessing the Bluetooth service through D-Bus API

-**bluetooth-control** that can be used to manage the state of the Bluetooth service as well as accessing the hardware directly bypassing the D-Bus API.
+**bluetooth-control** that can be used to talk to the kernel-side of the Bluetooth stack directly.

-In normal circumstances the *bluez* interface shall be used as the uses cases for *bluetooth-control* interface are somewhat special.

 ## Contents of the snapcraft.yaml